Newcastle Open for Business: Public Safety, Regulation and Development

 The Council's Animal Health service can provide a wide range of information on animal welfare issues including the dog warden service, disease prevention and the enforcement of animal health and welfare legislation.
 Please see our pages on Animal health for more information.

 All food businesses in the City are visited on a regular programmed basis by the food safety service - restaurants, cafes, supermarkets, corner shops, warehouses and manufacturers.
 After each inspection premises are given a star rating which is displayed on the website Scores on the Doors.
-See our pages on food safety for all information on how we ensure businesses comply with legislative requirements, and this also includes information on food safety training.
+See our pages on food safety for all information on how we ensure businesses comply with legislative requirements.

 The Council's Environmental Health service is responsible for the enforcement of health and safety matters in a range of non-industrial premises such as shops, offices and restaurants.
 Our Health and Safety pages include information about inspections and enforcement.